AdamStein97/Product-Sales-Forecast/readme.md

 # Product Sales Forecasting

-Three different machine learning architectures designed to forecast the daily sales of individual products a month into the future.
+Three different deep learning architectures designed to forecast the daily sales of individual products a month into the future.

 ### Architectures: